davidojo1144/Tody-App-Mobile/README.md

 Scan the QR code with the Expo Go app on your mobile device, or run on an emulator using a for Android or i for iOS.

-For login, use the following credentials (hardcoded for demo purposes):
+For login, use the following credentials:

 Username: emilys
 Password: emilyspass